|WATER CONSERVATION STRATEGIC PLAN OBJECTIVES DASHBOARD|

 Year Round Watering Restrictions

-One of the biggest impacts residents can make to conserve water is to adjust irrigation controller settings to reduce the irrigation frequency and duration.
 South Florida yards normally only need to be irrigated up to twice a week for 15 minutes.
 The majority of residential water use occurs outdoors, with landscape irrigation accounting for 50 percent of home water use on average.
+One of the biggest impacts residents can make to conserve water is to (1) adjust irrigation controller settings to reduce the irrigation frequency or duration and (2) install a rain sensor to skip irrigating during Florida’s common wet weather events and save money on your water bill.

 Residences and businesses that use reuse water for irrigation are allowed to water all days, except between 10:00 a.m. - 4:00 p.m.